Life After Surgery

 Patients can slowly begin exercise 2-3 weeks after surgery.
 Ease back into exercise.
 Begin with walking, listen to your body and reduce activity if you feel pain, discomfort6, or significant fatigue.
 By 4-5 weeks, most patients are back to usual activity and exercise levels.

-By 3 months after surgery, most patients after eating solid foods and are able to consume about 900-1200 calories and at least 50 grams of protein per day.
+By 3 months after surgery, most patients are eating solid foods and are able to consume about 900-1,200 calories and at least 50 grams of protein per day.
 This ability will increase with time.
-Calorie counting should begin at this point- most successful patients are eating 1200-1400 calories per day months and years after surgery- some patients may need to diet a bit in addition to their operation- this process is "doable" after bariatric surgery, unlike before bariatric surgery,.
-And with calorie counting and monitoring their weight, most patients can maintain weight loss for years after bariatric surgery.
-Ideally, exercise levels will increase after surgery as you lose weight and in the absence of significant disability or osteoarthritis, you should be exercising more by 6-12 months after surgery than you were before surgery.
+Calorie counting should begin at this point.
+Most successful patients are eating 1,200-1,400 calories per day months and years after surgery.
+Some patients may need to diet a bit in addition to their operation, which is "doable" after bariatric surgery, unlike before surgery.
+With calorie counting and monitoring their weight, most patients can maintain weight loss for years after bariatric surgery.
+Ideally, exercise levels will increase after surgery as you lose weight.
+In the absence of significant disability or osteoarthritis, you should be exercising more by 6-12 months after surgery than you were before surgery.
 Water aerobics and cycling are good options for those with arthritis or joint problems.
 Brisk walking is a great lifelong exercise.
-Talk with your PCP before initiating or increasing any exercise program and ease into any increased activity to avoid injury.
+Talk with your primary care physician before initiating or increasing any exercise program and ease into any increased activity to avoid injury.
 Follow-up after bariatric surgery is lifelong.
 You should see your surgeon annually.
-You should see your PCP at least annually.
+You should see your primary care physician at least annually.
 Infrequent long-term complications such as hernias, ulcers, nutritional issues, and gallstones may require treatment months or years after bariatric surgery.
 Any new problems that involve your health in any way and especially your gastrointestinal tact, including abdominal pain, should be discussed with your surgeon.